 The Ocean Law Project — also initiated by The Pew Charitable Trusts — was absorbed into Oceana in 2001 as Oceana’s legal arm.
 In 2002, Oceana merged with American Oceans Campaign, founded by actor and environmentalist Ted Danson, to more effectively address our common mission of protecting and restoring the world’s oceans.

-Since its founding, Oceana has won more than 200 victories and protected nearly 4 million square miles of ocean.
+Since its founding, Oceana has won more than 225 victories and protected more than 4.5 million square miles of ocean.
 Find out more about how Oceana is helping to save the oceans victory by victory.